-Annie Massy was one of Ireland’s great female marine scientists of the late 19th and early 20th century and much like Maude Jane Delap, she was self-taught.
+Annie Massy was one of Ireland’s great marine scientists of the late 19th and early 20th century and like pioneering marine biologist Maude Jane Delap she was self-taught.
 She gained international recognition as an expert on molluscs and in particular cephalopods which includes fascinating creatures like cuttlefish, squid and octopus.
-Her global reputation for identification of marine species led to numerous specimens from around the world being sent to her to identify.
+Her global reputation for identification of marine species led to many specimens from around the world being sent to her to identify.

 Even during the troubles of 1916 Massy managed to keep her head down and produce three extremely important scientific papers.
 She was the first to provide an account on the molluscs collected on Robert Scott’s Terra Nova expedition and wrote many more important papers including one on cephalopoda collected on the Fisheries research vessel the Helga.

 Massy died 19 April 1931 at home in Howth, Co.
 Dublin after a short illness.
 She was buried at St Andrew’s church, Malahide.
 She resigned from theIrish Society for the Protection of Birds just three days before her death.
 She ended her resignation letter by writing “The shearwaters are great company to me at night, and the ravens by day”.
 Robert Lloyd Praeger wrote in her obituary in the Irish Naturalists’ Journal that “even the ravens would miss her”.